iamanishsrivastava/H.E.A.L.T.H/contributing.md

 ## Community

-Join our community on [Discord](https://discord.gg/7TF9zaU97V) for project updates, announcements and collaborations.
+Join our community on [Discord](https://discord.gg/7TF9zaU97V) for project updates, announcements, and collaborations.

 ## License

-By contributing to MediCare, you agree that your contributions will be licensed under the terms of our [MediCare Custom Contribution License](license).
+By contributing to H.E.A.L.T.H, you agree that your contributions will be licensed under the terms of our [H.E.A.L.T.H Custom Contribution License](LICENSE).